SebastianWolf-SAP/cloud-sdk-currency-conversion/README.md

 ### Convert Currencies

-Get currency exchange rates converted from a base currency to a target currency by using the currency conversion library.
+Get currency exchange rates converted from a source currency to a target currency by using the currency conversion library.

 #### Get Bulk Conversions

 Get multiple currency pairs converted through a single call.
-You can use the library methods to get more than one currency pair converted at the same time.
+You can use the library methods to get more than one currency pair converted simultaneously.

 #### Get Direct and Indirect Conversions